zipurman/oVIRT_Simple_Backup/README.md

 #### Install Script

+This script is recommended to be used to setup the oVirt BackupEngine VM.

+!!!!
+Zipur, consider removing the xenAinstaller section from the script.
+I used the script to setup my VM its much easier than the manual steps !!!!!
 [Debian Instructions](https://github.com/zipurman/oVIRT_Simple_Backup/tree/master/server/installer)

 *** ONLY DEBIAN IS SUPPORTED ***
+The Debian version tested is 9.5.0.

 ---

 #### Manual Install
+The manual steps will walk you through the setup of the BackupEngine VM.
+If you want to use the Citrix Xen migration tools then you must follow the appropiate section in the manual install.
+You can choose to setup the BackupEngine VM with the script and then manually setup the Xen Migration.

+*It is HIGHLY recommended you go through the manual steps first to understand what you need to do*

 [Debian Install Instructions](https://github.com/zipurman/oVIRT_Simple_Backup/blob/master/docs/install_debian.md)

 *** ONLY DEBIAN IS SUPPORTED ***
+The Debian version tested is 9.5.0.

 ---